People's Consultative Assembly: Federal Era and Parliamentary Democracy Era

 On 27 December 1949, the Dutch government transferred sovereignty to a federal United States of Indonesia (USI), which comprised 16 states and territories, including the Republic of Indonesia.
 Under the constitution of the USI, the highest chamber of government was the Senate, which comprised 32 members, two from each of the 16 components of the USI.
 However, one by one, the individual regions and territories of the USI began to dissolve themselves into the Republic, and on 17 August 1950, Indonesia became a unitary state.

 In discussions starting in May 1950, the Committee for the Preparation of the Constitution of a Unitary State, had was agreed that there would be a unicameral legislature comprising the membership of the lower chamber and Senate from the USI and the KNIP working Committee and the Supreme Advisory Council from the Republic.
 The provisional constitution also called for the establishment of a Constitutional Assembly to draw up a permanent constitution.
 This assembly was elected in 1955 but failed to agree on a new constitution, and with the support of the army, on 5 July 1959, Sukarno issued decree to abolish the provisional constitution and reimpose the 1945 Constitution, with the role of the MPR being restored.

 Guided Democracy Era/Old Order

 Formation

-In 1960, Sukarno dissolved the lower house, the People's Representative Council, after it refused to pass the state budget.
-He then appointed a Mutual Cooperation People's Representative Council (DPR-GR) and reestablished the MPR in the form of a Provisional People's Consultative Assembly (MPRS).
-The 610 members, comprising the DPR-GR together with 94 appointed regional representatives and 232 appointed representatives of functional sectors, including service personnel of the Armed Forces and the National Police, took their oaths of office on 15 September.
+In 1960, Sukarno dissolved the lower house, the House of Representatives, after it refused to pass the state budget.
+He then appointed a Mutual Cooperation House of Representatives (DPR-GR) and reestablished the MPR in the form of a Provisional People's Consultative Assembly (MPRS).
+The 610 deputies comprising the membership of the DPR-GR together with 94 appointed regional representatives and 232 appointed representatives of functional sectors, including service personnel of the Armed Forces and the National Police, took their oaths of office on 15 September.